Surgery and medical programs in Africa

 Palliative care is an approach that improves the quality of life of patients and their families facing the difficulties associated with life-threatening illness.

-Lives Changed: Our Surgical Patients
+Lives Changed: Our patients' stories

 Story of Mamadou